 Dealers who buy their own resale inventory invest in — and own — their inventory.
 Inventory is an asset of the business.
 Consequently, the IRS requires that such dealers keep their books on an accrual, not cash, basis.
 Accrual accounting notes economic events whenever they occur, regardless of when the associated cash is spent or collected.
 Buying inventory is such an event: Buy now, sell later.
 Or, buy inventory now on credit, and pay later.

 When an accounting system is set up, a choice must be made between cash or accrual accounting.
 These two methods are mutually exclusive; one or the other must be chosen.
 But accrual accounting programs don’t like consignments, and cash accounting won’t accommodate owning resale inventory.
 You can see why dealers selling from a mixed owned/consigned inventory would have trouble finding a suitable software solution.

 If I was going to open another store, my first choice in operating software would be Liberty4 Consignment with the Recommerce module add-on.
-The software accommodates both store-owned and consignment inventory, interfaces with QuickBooks, has multiple payment and shipping options, and customer relationship management.
+The software accommodates both store-owned and consignment inventory and interfaces with QuickBooks.
+It also has multiple payment and shipping options, and customer relationship management.
 Inventory is entered into the system once, and then can be uploaded to eBay, Google Commerce, a Liberty4-hosted ecommerce site and executes web marketing tasks as well.

 Meet with your accountant to discuss the software you have selected.
 Don’t, under any circumstances, let your accountant talk you into a workaround using software he’s familiar with.
 He (she) won’t have to deal with the workarounds every day like you will.
-An accountant’s job is to balance your books and calculate your profits and taxes, not give you advice on how to run your business.
+An accountant’s job is to balance your books and calculate your profits and taxes.
+Their job is not to give you advice on how to run your business.
 You’re the boss.
 Insist on having what works for you.
 Better to find a new accountant who has your best interests in mind than to live for years with unsuitable software.